pauldmccarthy/win-pytreat/talks/introduction/pytreat_intro.md

 and see what happens (use CTRL+D to exit).

-__But__ there is another interpreter called [`ipython`](https://ipython.org/) which is vastly superior to the standard Python interpreter.
-Use `ipython` instead!
-It is already installed in `fslpython`, but we just need to create a link to it - do this now in a terminal:
+__But__ there is another interpreter called [IPython](https://ipython.org/) which is vastly superior to the standard Python interpreter.
+Use IPython instead!
+It is already installed in `fslpython`, so if you want to do some interactive work, you can use `fslipython` in a terminal.

-> You might need to "sudo" this if your version of FSL needs admin privileges
-> to modify.
->
->     ln -s $FSLDIR/fslpython/envs/fslpython/bin/ipython $FSLDIR/bin/fslipython

-Now if you want to do some interactive work, you can use `fslipython` in a terminal.

 __Exercise__ Do it now!
 Start `fslipython`, then copy/paste this code into the